Web of Life (2020 – ongoing) | for a real Augmented Reality

 About Tomás Saraceno

-Arachnophilia is a not-for-profit, interdisciplinary spider/web research community that builds on innovations arising from Saraceno’s collaborative research into spider/web architectures, materials, modes of vibrational signaling and behavior.
-Through this community, Arachnophilia explores concepts and ideas related to spiders and webs across multiple artistic, scientific and theoretical disciplines, including vibrational communication, biomateriomics, architecture and engineering, animal ethology, nonhuman philosophy, anthropology, biodiversity/conservation, sound studies and music.
+Arachnophilia is an interdisciplinary, research-driven initiative that emerged from Saraceno’s more than 10 years collaboration with humans, spiders and their webs.
+The Arachnophilia community refines concepts and ideas related to spiders and webs across multiple artistic, scientific and theoretical disciplines, including vibrational communication, biomateriomics, architecture and engineering, animal ethology, nonhuman philosophy, anthropology, biodiversity/conservation, sound studies and music.
 Since 2019 Arachnophilia has proposed new, speculative and technological pathways for cultivating affective relations between spiders and humans -harnessing digital tools to cultivate multispecies kinship in the technosphere and the biosphere.

 Get the app